DetegiCE/dumps-search/README.md

 Example:

-- This will generate PDF files from question #1 to question #31 the exam AWS-SCS:
+- This will generate HTML files from question #1 to question #31 the exam AWS-SCS:

     ```bash
     python3 main.py --start 1 --end 31 --exam aws-scs